Hcmwebs/recipe-page/README.md

 ## Acknowledgments

-- [Frontend Mentor](https://www.frontendmentor.io/) - Thank you very much creating such a great platform.
+- [Frontend Mentor](https://www.frontendmentor.io/) - Thank you very much for creating such a great platform.